Judith Slaying Holofernes (Artemisia Gentileschi, Naples): Caravaggio Influence

 Caravaggio's Judith Beheading Holofernes shows a different portrayal of this scene.
 Mary Gerrard points out that Caravaggio "reintroduced a narrative emphasis, but focusing now upon the dramatic rather than the epic features of the story and upon the human conflict between the two principal characters".
 Caravaggio shows Holofernes holding the blood coming from his neck like a string.
 Rather than making the scene of Holofernes's beheading more palatable for the viewers, Gentileschi differs by not holding back the gruesome imagery.
 Gentileschi also shows Judith putting her full efforts into the slaying, even by employing her maidservant.
-In both Caravaggio and Gentileschi's paintings there is a notable absence of decorative detail in the background.
+In both Caravaggio and Gentileschi's paintings, there is a notable absence of detail in the background.

 Judith beheading Holofernes has been depicted by a number of artists including Giorgione, Titian, Rembrandt, Peter Paul Rubens and Caravaggio.

 Caravaggio's Judith Beheading Holofernes is believed to be the main inspiration of Gentileschi's work, and his influence shows in the naturalism and violence she brings to her canvas.